open-sauced/maintainer-intro-course/maintainer-powerups.md

 #### Linter

 Most open source repositories have linters that run on each pull request.
 Linter is a tool for detecting potential errors and maintaining a consistent code style in a project.
-This action can help you keep the code quality and achieve a more readable and consistent style.
-[Super-Linter](https://github.com/marketplace/actions/super-linter) is one of the most used actions for linter.
+[Super-Linter](https://github.com/marketplace/actions/super-linter) is one of the most used actions.
+This action can help you maintain code quality and achieve a more readable and consistent style.

 #### Deployed Previews